swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 ## Detailed Design

-The only standard library change will be to add `{UInt8, Int8, ..., Int}` to the list of allowed `Self.UnicodeScalarLiteralType` types.
-(This entails conforming the integer types to `_ExpressibleByBuiltinUnicodeScalarLiteral`.)
+The only standard library changes will be to conform `{UInt8, Int8, ..., Int}` to `ExpressibleByUnicodeScalarLiteral`, and add them to the list of allowed `Self.UnicodeScalarLiteralType` types.
+(This entails conforming the integer types to `_ExpressibleByBuiltinUnicodeScalarLiteral` as well.)
 The ASCII range checking will be performed at compile-time in the typechecker, in essentially the same way that overflow checking for `ExpressibleByIntegerLiteral.IntegerLiteralType` types works today.

 ```swift
 protocol ExpressibleByUnicodeScalarLiteral {